 Being in Paris in December means that you get to experience the amazing Parisian food and also all the special holiday and seasonal foods as well!

 Special foods not to be missed include fresh truffles (I love them with pasta), the most amazing french onion soup, special pastries, cakes, macarons, hot chocolate, and holiday meals.
-The hot chocolate at Angelina’s is available year-round, but seem to taste even better when it’s cold outside!
+The hot chocolate at the beautifully decorated Angelina’s is available year-round, but seem to taste even better when it’s cold outside!

 5. Magical Christmas Lights

 Paris is known as the “City of Lights” and I’m certain that it must have obtained that name in December!
 As pretty as the city is during the daytime with all the holiday decorations, it’s even more magical at night when the holiday lights come on.
 The city becomes a true winter wonderland and it will be worth braving the cold to see all the lights around the city!

 Head to areas such as Avenue des Champs-Elysées, Avenue Montaigne, Place Vendôme, the Montmartre district, and Bercy Village to see all the spectacular lights!
 And don’t forget to visit the Galeries Lafayette and Printemps window displays in the evening for the most adorable and enchanting little scenes ever.
 They’re located on Boulevard Haussmann.
 You will definitely need a warm coat for the cold evenings!

 More Christmas Events in Paris